CosmoTool/ECLIPSE/README.md

 # ECLIPSE

-The ECLIPSE code will be available in a few days
+The ECLIPSE code will be available in a few days.

-Apologies for the inconvenience
+Apologies for the inconvenience.

 ____________________